AntoineJOULIA/quizz-template/README.md

 ## Support & Contact

-If you have any questions or need help, contact us via **[GitHub Issues](https://github.com/user/quiz-image-template/issues)** 😊
+If you have any questions or need help, contact us via **[GitHub Issues](https://github.com/user/quiz-image-template/issues)**

 # Quizz Template Internals

-I will paraphrase the [Redis README](https://github.com/redis/redis/blob/unstable/README.md): "if you are reading this README you are likely in front of a GitHub page.
-Thus, you are basically one step away from the source code, so here we explain the source code layout, what is in each file as a general idea, the most important functions and structures".
+I will paraphrase the [Redis README](https://github.com/redis/redis/blob/unstable/README.md): "_if you are reading this README you are likely in front of a GitHub page.
+Thus, you are basically one step away from the source code, so here we explain the source code layout, what is in each file as a general idea, the most important functions and structures_".

 ## General functioning